Ziggeo/ziggeo-video-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 1.6 =
+Added the option to select what type of value you want to get once the video is recorded, which is made available through dashboard page under Ziggeo Video > Ziggeo Video for Gravity Forms.
+Also added a filter to allow this to change this through your own code regardless of the setting Any time video is recorded it will add +1 new video in the video list

+== Changelog ==

 = 1.5 =
 Added a check to avoid error if the application token was not provided.
 It also helps if core plugin was not installed.

-== Changelog ==

 = 1.4 =
 Fixed an issue caused by the space character in video recorder.